 If you are a teacher or school administrator in East Baton Rouge Parish, please consider taking the pledge with your students.
 The school with the greatest amount of participation in this competition will receive special recognition from Mayor Broome and the bragging rights that come with being the most “water wise” school in East Baton Rouge Parish!

 Teachers: Take the pledge and follow these instructions:

 - Click the “take the pledge” button in the top right corner of the page.

 - When prompted to “search for your city,” type in “Baton Rouge” and select the “Baton Rouge, Louisiana” option (even if your school is in Baker, Central, or Zachary).

 - At the end, provide your email address and the number of students who are in your class and taking the pledge.
 Both fields are required.

 - IMPORTANT — make sure you click the box that says “Yes, I would like to enter my school into the prize drawing.”
 Once you do, you will be asked to enter more information about your school, including your school name, address, phone number, and grade level — this step is critical so that the Department of Environmental Services can track which school is participating.
 When prompted to enter the name of a charity to win the car, you can enter a charity of your choice, put “N/A”, or simply leave it blank.
 You DO NOT need to submit student names or paste in a roster.

-For any questions about this competition, please contact Michael Lowe with the Department of Environmental Services at firstname.lastname@example.org or (225) 389-3240.
+For any questions about this competition, please email Michael Lowe with the Department of Environmental Services or call (225) 389-3240.